Australia Student Visa : Requirements, Processing Time, Fees 2025

 A few things to remember:

 - Students cannot work until the session begins.
-For instance, say your course starts in January 2023 and you reach Australia by December 2022, then you cannot take up employment till your session begins.
+For instance, if your course starts in January 2025 and you reach Australia by December 2024, you cannot take up employment until then.

-- In casework is a normal part of the curriculum of the course you are enrolled on then this limit does not apply.
+- If casework is a normal part of the curriculum of the course you are enrolled in, then this limit does not apply.
 This is usually applicable in the case of compulsory internships or integrated courses.

-- Also, students that fall under the Post Graduate Research Sector can work for unlimited hours when the research work or doctoral thesis begins.
-Also, in case there are any preliminary courses that the student has enrolled in, the student is eligible to work as per the 40 hours per fortnight rule mentioned above.
+- Also, students in the Postgraduate Research Sector can work unlimited hours when the research work or doctoral thesis begins.
+Also, if the student has enrolled in any preliminary courses, the student is eligible to work as per the 40 hours per fortnight rule mentioned above.

-- Students completing the Australian study requirement can apply for a Post-study Work Permit under Graduate Stream.
-However, students enrolled in an ELICOS cannot apply for Post Study Work Permit for Australia.
+- Students completing the Australian study requirement can apply for a Post-study Work Permit under the Graduate Stream.
+However, students enrolled in an ELICOS cannot apply for a PSW in Australia or a Post Higher Education Work Visa in Australia.

-Amidst COVID-19, the visa processing time has increased slightly in comparison to the previous years.
-The new timeline varies for each of the student visa applications, hence the processing time may take from 7 working days to 85 days at the most.
+The processing time for Australian student visas has increased slightly compared to previous years.
+The new timeline varies for each of the student visa applications, hence the Australia student visa processing time may take from 7 working days to 85 days at the most.
 Since a lot of students are returning, this is the proposed visa processing timeline guide given in the table below for each of the subclass visas:

 50% of Visas Finalised Within |